TriplyDB/Documentation/docs/ratt/index.md

 When RATT is run normally, the following information is displayed:

 <!-- <https://issues.triply.cc/issues/5600>
-- The the number of SHACL Violations, Warnings and Informational messages encountered.
+- The number of SHACL Violations, Warnings and Informational messages encountered.
 -->
 - The number of added triples.
 - The runtime of the script.